The Marking Process

 For a child who completed only two papers, then the average of these two scores will give the child’s ultimate AQE score.

 If a pupil only did one test, then they will be send out the raw score for that test.

 Although you will only be sent the standardised score, it is possible to obtain your raw scores from the AQE office.
 To do this, you simply email them at firstname.lastname@example.org or by telephone on 02890 224002.

 Child In P6?
 More About The Transfer Tutor Online Quizzes

 The Transfer Tutor is an online site dedicated to providing fun and interactive quizzes aligned to the AQE / GL specifications.
 All quizzes are broken down into manageable topics and can be done on any mobile or tablet device, so is an great way for kids to prepare for the test.
-The quizzes have been a great success with parents and kids and has already received over one hundred 5* Facebook Reviews, so definitely worth a look.
+The quizzes have been a great success with parents and kids and has already received over six hundred 5* reviews on Google and Facebook, so definitely worth a look.
 To give you a feel for the quizzes, start the free quiz by clicking on the button below.
 I hope you enjoy and to get access to over 30 quizzes in Maths and English click here for membership options.